-“Saag” is a Punjabi term used for leafy green preparations.
-These could be made with spinach, mustard greens, chard, etc. I used spinach in this Chicken Saag, but feel free to use other greens you like.
-This curry is a healthy way to incorporate leafy greens in a kid’s meal.
+I used spinach in this Chicken Saag, but feel free to use other greens you like.
+This curry is a great way to incorporate leafy greens into your regular meals.

 Love Spinach?
 Check out this collection of 21 Indian Spinach Recipes.

-Enjoy the goodness of spinach and chicken in this hearty and healthy recipe.
+Enjoy the goodness of spinach and chicken in this hearty and wholesome recipe.
 Give this recipe a try, and I am sure you are going to love it as much as we do!

 Chicken Saag (Instant Pot & Stovetop)